daxa-ai/pebblo/docs/gh_pages/docs/config.md

 ### Classifier

-- `anonymizeAllEntities`: Condition to anonymize all entities in document.
+- `anonymizeSnippets`: Flag to anonymize snippets in report.
+Possible values are 'True' and 'False'.
+When its value is 'True', snippets in reports will be shown as anonymized and vice versa.

 ### Default Configuration